-Drummond uses a trauma-informed, attachment-based, and person-centered approach in all of her sessions.
-She believes in the importance of building a strong and collaborative therapeutic relationship between client and therapist; her clients are the experts of their lives and she empowers them to practice the skills to unlock what is already within them.
+Hannah uses a trauma-informed, attachment-based, and person-centered approach in all of her sessions.
+She believes in the importance of building a strong and collaborative therapeutic relationship between client and therapist; her clients are their own experts and she empowers them to practice the skills to unlock what is already within them.

-Drummond grew up in a small town in Saitama, Japan, and moved to California when she was seven years old.
-She comes from an interracial family: her father is from the U.S. and her mother is from Japan.
+Hannah grew up in a small town in Saitama, Japan, and moved to California when she was seven.
+She comes from an interracial family: her father is from the U.S. and her mother is Japanese.
 Her own bi-racial experience greatly impacted the way she saw herself and the world.
-While she does not conduct full sessions in Japanese, she is happy to provide therapy/play therapy to English and Japanese bilingual clients or to young children who prefer speaking Japanese.
+While she does not conduct full sessions in Japanese, she will provide therapy/play therapy to English and Japanese bilingual clients and to young children.

-She learns so much from her clients and continues to be inspired by their insights, motivation, and resilience.
-She also has the privilege to use the therapeutic space for healing on an individual level as well as a community level: leading to social change around destigmatizing mental health, challenging oppressive powers, as well as how we connect and understand those around us.
+She learns so much from her clients and is inspired by their insights, motivation, and resilience.
+She also has the privilege of using the therapeutic space for healing on both an individual and a community level.

-During her free time, she can be found taking a hot yoga class, at a cafe, taking her dogs out to the park, or strolling the local farmer’s market.
+During her free time, Hannah can be found taking a hot yoga class, at a cafe, taking her dogs out to the park, or strolling the local farmer’s market.
 Her self-care practice includes quality time with herself: listening to music or a podcast, engaging in something creative, reading, lighting a candle, organizing, and cooking.
-New interests include making time to catch the sunset and crafting miniature models.
+Her newest interests include making time to catch the sunset and crafting miniature models.

 University of California Santa Cruz